The Secret to Rust’s Unstoppable Popularity

 According to SteamDB’s data, Rust broke its own concurrent player record on Valve’s platform over a dozen times since late 2013.
 Most of those occasions happened after the game left early access in February 2018.

 Facepunch Studios confirmed that Rust had 5.5 million unique players in 2024 alone, with its fandom logging over 40 million hours in the game.
-Between that and the fact that the game just broke yet another one of its concurrent player records, it’s safe to say that Rust is bigger than ever in 2025.
+Between that and the fact that the game just broke yet another one of its concurrent player records, it’s safe to say that Rust remains one of the most successful long-running multiplayer games on PC.

 Why the Rust community keeps growing